godfreyosundwa254/Phase-1-Project/README.md

 **Key Business Questions**

-* Which aircraft makes have historically been involved in the fewest injuries or fatalities?
+* Which aircraft models have historically been involved in the fewest injuries or fatalities?
 *
 * Are certain types of flight operations (e.g., personal, business, commercial) riskier than others?
 *